mmistakes/minimal-mistakes/_pages/personal.md

 permalink: /personal/
 ---

-Here you can find a non-exhaustive list of projects that I pursue on my own.
+Here you can find a non-exhaustive list of projects that I pursue mostly on my free time.
 Feel free to reach out if you're interested in any of them.